10 Tips for Working with a

 8. Give constructive feedback.

 When your website copywriter asks you to review the copy, read it closely.
 Every word.
 Then make specific suggestions for any changes.
+Explicit feedback will help ensure the next copy draft is on target.

-9. Review the final draft.
+9. Review the final draft of copy with care.

 10. Leverage your investment in copywriting.

 You own the website copy your copywriter wrote.
 Look for different ways to use it.
 Can some of the content be used in sales letters or proposals?
 Can you lift a paragraph for an ad?
-Using the same copy will create consistency across your brand and help spread the costs over multiple projects.

 * * *

-Back to article index ---
+Back to Top